 About 3 hours North from Portland is Seattle, Washington.
 Known for the Space Needle, Pike Place Market, Gum Wall, Great Wheel, this years NFL SuperBowl finalist and also coffee!
 Big companies such as Boeing and Microsoft are established in Seattle, and larger companies such as Amazon and the Alibaba Group (Chinese e-commerce company “Chinese Amazon) will also be settling in Seattle.

 Besides, the coffee, rain, and big businesses, in Seattle; Seattle also has amazing mountains and nature.
+There’s something for everybody too – from local residents, to sports enthusiasts.
+In my time in Seattle, I even embarked on a journey of undergoing daily tennis lessons in Seattle.
 Green spaces and parks are all located around the city.
 Old forests, beaches, and meadows.
 Mt.
 Rainer is visible right on the horizon.
 With a surplus amount of evergreen trees the entire area stays green all year round.
 Can you believe that?!
 It makes driving along the highway quite enjoyable really.
 I never understood why people would say the death rate in Seattle is so high, because of the rain and gloomy weather.
 Such a myth.
 The fresh clean air, green all around you, is only possible because of the rain!
 There’s a reason Seattle locals are some of the most active people in the U.S. – it’s because even when is there rain, going outside is still amazing!

 Theres so much to tell and share about the Pacific NorthWest, but I’d hate to keep writing about it!
 The more the write about it on how much I like it, the more excited I get, and make more mistakes and typos.
 Let me just share a few photos instead!!
 Enjoy!